datanav/docs/extension-points.rst

    :depth: 2
    :local:

-There are many native components for collecting, transforming and using data.
+There are many native Sesam components for collecting, transforming and using data.
 Sometimes however, there may be custom datasources, transforms and sinks that are needed.
 To help in these situations there are well defined patterns and integration points that can be used.

 Integration is done through standardised RESTful protocols.
 Services supporting these protocols can be built as micro-services that can be easily connected to Sesam.

 As well as writing services from scratch there are also a number of starter service implementations that can be copied and changed.
 These are open source and can be cloned from the Sesam open source repository.

 Creating a Custom DataSource
 ----------------------------